D-Arturo/pizzahouse/README.md

-# Learning LAravel following a tutorial
+# Learning Laravel following a tutorial